Manhattan (NYC) Child Support Attorney

 Even if both parents and the child move out of New York State, the duration of the child support is a non-modifiable aspect of the child support award.
-That means that though courts can, as circumstances change, modify the child support amount, it cannot modify the duration of the order from what was originally ordered.
-We have successfully represented parents who, after they moved to New York, were then sued for support to go beyond the age of the original support order and until the child attained the age of 21, as per New York law.
-We were able to challenge those claims and get them successfully dismissed.
+That means that though courts can, as circumstances change, modify the actual child support amount, it cannot modify the duration of the order from what was originally ordered.
+We have successfully represented parents who, after moving to New York, were then sued to extend their support obligation beyond the age of support in the original state.
+We were able to successfully defeat those claims and get the case dismissed.

-While the income of a new spouse, or live-in paramour, of the non-custodial parent cannot be claimed for child support, it might be used to reduce the living expenses of the non-custodial parent thereby making more of the non-custodial parent’s income available for the payment of support.
-Like with these other issues, you will have to call us to discuss the particulars of your individual case and to find the best strategy that works for you.
+While the income of a new spouse or live-in paramour of a parent cannot be claimed for child support, it might be used as a basis to realize that that parent’s living expenses are reduced, freeing up more money with which to support the children.
+Like with the previous issues, you should call us to discuss the particulars of your individual situation so that we can develop the best strategy for you.

 Foreign support orders can be enforced against a non-custodial parent who lives in New York State.
 We have used the mechanisms of the Uniform Interstate Family Support Act to enforce orders from other states and territories of the United States, and often of other countries that are entitled to comity.

 Can a prior child support award be modified?